TeoMendoza/3D-Brawler/Character-Design.md

 ## Characters

 ### The Magician
 A theatrical villain who manipulates the battlefield with illusions, control effects, and deception.
 Once a beloved stage performer, he now twists his craft into a weapon.
 The Magician excels in close range 1v1 duels, punishing overconfidence with tricks that disorient, misdirect, and shut down opponents.
-In free-for-all battles, he thrives on chaos, slipping in and out of sight while sowing confusion across the arena.
+In free for all battles, he thrives on chaos, slipping in and out of sight while sowing confusion across the arena.

 #### Ability Set
 - **Base Attack - Card Toss**: Throws razor sharp playing cards one at a time in rapid succession, with eight cards per reload cycle.